 The Green Homes Grant scheme was revealed by Rishi Sunak on July 8.

-A scheme aimed at improving the energy efficiency of homes across the UK, landlords and homeowners can claim grant vouchers to undertake work that improves the energy efficiency of their properties.
+A scheme aimed at improving the energy efficiency of homes across the UK, landlords and homeowners can claim grant vouchers to the value of £10,000 to undertake work that improves the efficiency of their properties.

 What is energy efficiency?

 Put simply, energy efficiency means using less energy to perform the same task.

 That task could be turning on a light, running a fridge freezer or running a boiler.

 So, if you’re using an energy efficient light bulb, you’re using less energy compared with a standard bulb, but the end result is the same – the bulb lights up your room.

 Energy efficient homes: What home improvements can you make?

 A host of energy efficient home improvements are covered under the Green Homes Grant scheme, including: